FFlop/fflop/README.md

 ### Hi there 👋, My name is Flop aka Andrew

-I love Progamming in python and much more!
+I love Progamming in Python, tinkering with arduino's and RPI'S.

 🔭 I’m currently working on a discordbot with my team